nobodyme/simple-blockchain-network/install.md

     ./createPeerAdminCard.sh
     ```

-3) Next clone this repository anywhere and navigate into it by the following command
+3) Next clone this repository anywhere and navigate into it by issuing the following command

         `git clone https://github.com/nobodyme/simple-blockchain-network.git && cd simple-blockchain-network`